 The theory of EMC PCB design is all well and good, but the practice can be another story.
 Great PCB design software like CircuitStudio can help you put into practice all these principles.
 It has lots of advanced tools that will make your job a breeze.

-Have more questions about conducted emission?
+Have more questions about conducted emission test failure?
 Call an expert at Altium.